 Vodafone and EE have now both announced that they will close their 2G networks in 2025.
 More significantly they have also announced they will close their 3G networks next year - 2022.

 On December 8th 2021 DCMS announced that following work with all UK mobile operators they were aiming to get 35% of the UK’s mobile traffic running over a shared infrastructure technology called Open RAN by 2030.
 As a part of the joint statement with industry the also covered the final sunsetting of 2G and 3G - both legacy network technologies incompatible with the use of Open RAN.
 It has now been agreed that both 2G and 3G will be retired by 2033 and so no longer available for either new or existing connections by that date.

 UK Smart Metering

 In the UK, Smart Metering is being deployed using 2G technology and rollouts to all UK homes and businesses are not expected to be complete before 2024.
 Electricity meters historically have a life expectancy of 20 to 25 years and there is no reason to expect smart meters to be any different.
 The cost for energy companies to replace a meter is mostly in the ‘truck roll’, so it would be hard to justify the removal of a network technology until this generation of smart meters reaches the end of their predicted life.
-As that looks to be 15 years it seems 2G will be around until at least 2030, possibly longer.
+As that looks to be 15 years it seems 2G would need to be around until at least 2030, to achieve an economic payback.

-Operators across the world will use a range of strategies to rationalise their network offerings - but it now seems clear that networks that have been relied on for IoT support in the past, have limited life.
+Operators across the world will use a range of strategies to rationalise their network offerings - but it now seems clear that networks that have been relied on for IoT support in the past, have limited life, especially following the statements from DCMS in the UK.
 Anyone planning to use 2G only equipment as a part of their solution would be wise to keep an eye on how this develops.
 That will ensure they can plan to get the best return on their investment.